AspirinCode/NPDatabase-NPRules/README.md

 __Prepare input data__
 Input: NPDatabase SQLite file
 Script: create_molBLOCKS_input.py
-Output: text file with SMILES and structure id's
+Output: text file with structure SMILES and structure id's

 First, you have to create input suitable for molBLOCKS.
 This script extracts structures from NPDatabase based on the taxonomy type (superclass/ class/ subclass) and name.
 The stucture_id and SMILES are written into a file suitable for molBLOCKS.
 The NPDatabase path should be specified in the script.